Start treatment

 If your patient wants to start methadone, review the Methadone Initiation protocol.

-If your patient wants to start buprenorphine and is being admitted, review the Buprenorphine with Acute Pain protocol.
+If your patient wants to start buprenorphine and is being admitted, review the Inpatient Pain Management protocol.

 If your patient wants to start buprenorphine and is not being admitted, review the Buprenorphine Home Initiation protocol.